Police arrest suspect, possibly ex-partner of 42-year-old woman found dead in Montreal North

 Police say they have “reason to believe” the 36-year-old suspect is the victim’s former partner.

+The suspect, Antoine Coby, is facing one criminal charge at the Montreal courthouse, according to an excerpt from the court dockets released Saturday afternoon.

-Police received a 911 call at around 9:30 a.m. concerning an incident at the apartment on Lacordaire Boulevard, near Charleroi Street.
+Police received a 911 call Friday around 9:30 a.m. concerning an incident at the apartment on Lacordaire Boulevard, near Charleroi Street.

 When officers arrived, they found the woman without vital signs and "marks of violence" on her body, according to Montreal police spokesperson Jean-Pierre Brabant.